joematthews/extreme-angular/README.md

 - Eslint, Stylelint, Prettier
   - Search for each name in the settings to easily find all relevant configuration.
   - Double check all three plugins are installed.
-  - Set configuration to 'Automatic' for each and match the file extensions that are found in scripts section [package.json file](./package.json).
+  - Set configuration to 'Automatic' for each and match the file extensions that are found in scripts section of [package.json](./package.json).
   - (Optional) Set "Run on save" for each plugin if preferred.
 - Install the "CSpell Check" plugin to reduce conflicts with JetBrains' built-in spell-checking.
 - (Optional) Set keymap to 'VSCode' or 'VSCode (macOS)' for an easier transition